dotnet/AspNetCore.Docs/aspnetcore/security/authentication/cookie.md

 ---
-title: Using Cookie Middleware without ASP.NET Core Identity
+title: Using Cookie Authentication without ASP.NET Core Identity
 author: rick-anderson
-description: An explanation of using cookie middleware without ASP.NET Core Identity
+description: An explanation of using cookie authentication without ASP.NET Core Identity
 keywords: ASP.NET Core,cookies
 ms.author: riande
 manager: wpickett
-ms.date: 08/10/2017
+ms.date: 08/14/2017
 ms.topic: article
 ms.assetid: 2bdcbf95-8d9d-4537-a4a0-a5ee439dcb62
 ms.technology: aspnet
 ms.prod: asp.net-core
 uid: security/authentication/cookie
 ---
-# Using Cookie Middleware without ASP.NET Core Identity
+# Using Cookie Authentication without ASP.NET Core Identity

 <a name="security-authentication-cookie-middleware"></a>

-ASP.NET Core provides cookie [middleware](../../fundamentals/middleware.md#fundamentals-middleware) which serializes a user principal into an encrypted cookie and then, on subsequent requests, validates the cookie, recreates the principal and assigns it to the `User` property on `HttpContext`.
+ASP.NET Core 1.x provides cookie [middleware](../../fundamentals/middleware.md#fundamentals-middleware) which serializes a user principal into an encrypted cookie and then, on subsequent requests, validates the cookie, recreates the principal, and assigns it to the `HttpContext.User` property.
 If you want to provide your own login screens and user databases, you can use the cookie middleware as a standalone feature.

+A major change in ASP.NET Core 2.x is that the cookie middleware is absent.
+Consequently, the `UseAuthentication` method invocation in the `Configure` method of *Startup.cs* sets the `HttpContext.User` property.

 <a name="security-authentication-cookie-middleware-configuring"></a>